StackStorm/st2-docker/README.md

 #### Chatops

 * Chatops has been minimally tested using the Slack hubot adapter.
-Other adapter types may require some tweaking to the environment settings in `docker-compose-chatops.yml`
+Other adapter types may require some tweaking to the environment settings for the `st2chatops` service in `docker-compose.yml`

 * The git status output on the `!packs get` command doesn't appear to work fully.